sonikro/react-s3-sample/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# react-s3-sample

+This project was developed in order to test Github Actions + S3 Deployment + CDN (CloudFront) Configuration

 ## Available Scripts